2uger/armor/README.md

-# Compiler for C
+# Compiler for C-ish language
-Start exciting journey.
 Use Haskell for that(pattern matching, functional language...).
 Start from basic model of compiler and write module after module.
 Implement full C compiler is hard as we know...
-The goal is to be able to parse code such that:
+The goal is to be able to compile code such that:
 > int/void main(int args) {
 >   int m = 2;
 >   int p[3] = {4, 2, 8};